amchess/ShashChess/README.md

 ## Terms of use

-Alexander is free and distributed under the
+Stockfish is free, and distributed under the **GNU General Public License version 3** (GPL v3).
+Essentially, this means that you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download from your web site, selling it (either by itself or as part of some bigger software package), or using it as the starting point for a software project of your own.

-[**GNU General Public License version 3**][license-link] (GPL v3).
-Essentially, this means you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download from your website, selling it (either by itself or as part of some bigger software package), or using it as the starting point for a software project of your own.
+The only real limitation is that whenever you distribute Stockfish in some way, you must always include the full source code, or a pointer to where the source code can be found.
+If you make any changes to the source code, these changes must also be made available under the GPL.

-The only real limitation is that whenever you distribute Brainlearn in some way, you MUST always include the license and the full source code (or a pointer to where the source code can be found) to generate the exact binary you are distributing.
-If you make any changes to the source code, these changes must also be made available under GPL v3.
+For full details, read the copy of the GPL v3 found in the file named *Copying.txt*.
 ## Acknowledgements

 Stockfish uses neural networks trained on [data provided by the Leela Chess Zero